whizzml/examples/stratified-sampling/readme.md

   if counts is `{"red": 10, "green": 20}` and weighted is `False`, then the dataset sample will have exactly 10 red and 20 green instances.
-However, if weighted is `True` then the sample will have twice as many green as red instances upto the maximum of the smallest weighted class.
+However, if weighted is `True` then the sample will have twice as many green as red instances up to the maximum of the smallest weighted class.

 #Output

 - A dataset created from random samples of the desired size from each of the indicated strata

+Note: The counts are used to compute a sample-rate, which means that round-off errors may adjust the counts slightly.